aphilippartd/mvp-stories/README.md

   - Amplify hosting can be directly connected to your git provider, meaning that on every push, it would re-build your frontend and deploy it for you.
 - Have different deployments for different environments
 - Let your application work `async` by submitting the request, integrating API Gateway with Step Functions directly (without the need to go through a Lambda invocation) and working with websockets to notify the user when the story has been generated.
-- Directly call AWS services like Amazon Polly and Amazon Translate from your Step Function workflow (this requires more knowledge on how the Step Function service works)
 - ...